gretazas/inspa/README.md

 <img width="350" height="250" src="../inspa/static/images/agile/cssvalidatos.jpg" alt="cssvalidator"/>
 </p>

+## manual testing

+- Responsive design, using iphone8 mobile:
+    - Go through the pages using navigation bar, writing down issues found
+    - Making sure the circle is resizing while going to smaller screen sizes.

 # Code

 Inspiration for the project came from my daughter.
 Hope website would be helpful to some one.